The DeWalt DXPW3425 is a gas-powered pressure washer offering a maximum water pressure of 3400 PSI and flow of 2.5 GPM. (Read full specs)

 - cleaning of painted and frail surfaces

-The DeWalt DXPW3425's triplex pump, powered by a 196 cc (5.8 hp) engine, can provide a pressure of up to 3400 PSI (approximately 57 times more than a standard garden hose) and a flow of up to 2.5 GPM (values claimed by the manufacturer).
-The DeWalt DXPW3425 thus has a cleaning power of 8500 Cleaning Units.
+Using a 196 cc (5.8 hp) engine, its triplex pump delivers a pressure of up to 3400 PSI (roughly 57 times more than a standard garden hose) and a flow of up to 2.5 GPM (values claimed by the manufacturer).
+Together, the values result in a cleaning power of 8500 Cleaning Units.

 The fuel is stored in a tank, which can hold up to 0.82 gallon of gasoline.